By Jamie Tisler

 Today’s culture endorses a McDonald’s mentality, “I want it now!”
 The psalmist King David wrote of the “waiting” that should be embraced, “Wait for the Lord; be strong, and let your heart take courage; wait for the Lord!”
 (Psalm 27:14).

-In the verse above David notes that some of the essential components of waiting for the Lord are strength and courage.
+In the verse above David notes that some essential components of waiting for the Lord are strength and courage.
 These components do not depend on one’s own ability but the Lord’s divine enabling.
 “But they who wait for the Lord shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall not faint” (Isaiah 40:31).
 Courage is a byproduct of knowing that God does not forsake His people (Psalm 97:14).
 Thus it is not possible for one to have adequate strength and courage, let alone to wait, apart from the Lord himself.

-It is acceptable question to ask, “How should I wait?”
+It is an acceptable question to ask, “How should I wait?”
 This is especially important when a tough situation is at hand, and it seems like things cannot get any worse.
 God’s word holds the answers including:

 “Be still and know that I am God”(Ps.
 46:10).